djipco/webmidi/website/api/classes/Input.md

 **Attributes**: async

 Opens the input for usage.
-This is usually unnecessary as the port is open automatically when WebMidi is enabled.
+This is usually unnecessary as the port is opened automatically when WebMidi is enabled.